 I grade the social media tools that I use.
 My tool grading app splits requirements into sections, with items receiving a star rating.
 For example Platform Management Capabilities rates features such as work flow, scheduling and notifications.
 While the Properties Covered section looks at which social media platforms and channels can be managed.
 This way I get an overall score for a tool or a score for a particular area, so I know what will work for my clients.

 Procurement teams often use a scoring system for software selection.
 And procurement departments are becoming more involved in the selection of social media tools.
 If your business has a procurement team they are always a good place to start.
 You might have to go through them anyway!

-Alex Coley is Technical Strategist at eModeration.
-He spent most of his career working in digital communication, technology and strategy for global corporations, government and the police.
+Alex Coley has spent most of his career working in digital communication, technology and strategy for global corporations, media agencies, government and the police.
 He is a specialist in the adoption and transformation of digital and social channels for improved services, products and engagement.